what3words/w3w-swift-address-validators/README.md

 The library here provides a unified interface for these services via a Swift protocol called `W3WAddressValidatorProtocol`.

+#### Example

+Example code can be found [here](Examples/GetAddress/GetAddress.xcodeproj) in `/Examples/GetAddress/`.
+This uses these validators and a UITableView in a UINavigationController to show how to walk the address tree.

+If you don't want to do all the UI work, we recommend that you use our Address Validator component which is available in SwiftUI for watchOS and UIKit for iOS/iPadOS: [https://github.com/what3words/w3w-swift-components-address-validator](https://github.com/what3words/w3w-swift-components-address-validator)

 #### Interface

 `name`: the name of the service (ie: Loqate, Data8)